 Since 1981, the Post-Conviction Justice Project (PCJP) has trained hundreds of law students to stand for justice and contribute to legislation that is transforming our legal landscape.

 Under the direction of PCJP Director Heidi Rummel and Co-Founder Michael Brennan at the USC Gould School of Law, the Project has advocated for thousands of clients at parole hearings, on habeas corpus in state and federal courts, at resentencing hearings, and in prison workshops.

 The Project hires six supervising students each summer and enrolls ten additional students in the fall for the academic year.
 In addition to developing critical lawyering proficiencies through hands-on experience, students examine and discuss broader criminal justice issues.

 Heidi Rummel co-directs the Post-Conviction Justice Project.
 Under her supervision, second and third-year law students represent people serving life terms in California prisons, many of whom were sentenced for crimes they committed as teenagers.

 Our story is centered around training law students to be “justice warriors” – inspired to challenge laws that are outdated and verdicts and sentences that were mishandled or simply unjust.

-It is also a story of Edel Gonzalez, of Glenda Virgil and a woman they call “Mother Mary” Jones.
-It’s a story of youth offenders serving adult life sentences.
+It is also a story of Edel, of Celia and a woman they call “Mother Mary.”
+It’s a story of youth serving adult life sentences.
 And women defending themselves from their abusers only to be sent to prison for the rest of their lives.
-It’s a tale of hundreds more California prisoners seeking the hope that PCJP can bring.
+It’s a tale of thousands more people in California prisons seeking the hope that PCJP can bring.